-- Work Based Learning Opportunities: Apprenticeship: No Industry Field Trips: Yes Cooperative Education: No Entrepreneurial: No Internship: No Job Shadowing: Yes Mentorships: No School Based Enterprises: No Service Learning: No - Aligned Industry Credential: NC Emergency Management Certification Management - Aligned Career Technical Student Organization: SkillsUSA
+- Work Based Learning Opportunities: Apprenticeship: Yes Industry Field Trips: No Cooperative Education: Yes Entrepreneurial: No Internship: No Job Shadowing: Yes Mentorships: No School Based Enterprises: No Service Learning: No - Aligned Industry Credential: NC Emergency Management Certification Management - Aligned Career Technical Student Organization: SkillsUSA

-This course focuses on human anatomy, physiology and human body diseases and disorders, and biomedical therapies.
-Students will learn about health care careers within the context of human body systems.
+This course is developed to focus on human anatomy, physiology, and human body diseases and disorders, and recognizing and responding to first aid emergencies.
+Students will learn about healthcare careers within the context of human body systems.
 Projects, teamwork, and demonstrations serve as instructional strategies that reinforce the curriculum content.
 English language arts and science are reinforced in this course.